kodhiline/lecture-notes/content/notes/IS3999/serp-scraping.md

 6. Modify [`GoogleorganicResultsScraper.js`](https://github.com/Darshan972/GoogleScrapingBlogs/blob/main/GoogleorganicResultsScraper.js) by changing `organicResults` to `response.body` in the line containing `console.log()` and report it on https://github.com/dudung/lecture-notes/issues/12.
 7. Use results from answer from 4 and use it in the `GoogleorganicResultsScraper.js` to find information about titles first.
 Comment the output of links, snippets, and displayed links.
 Report the output in https://github.com/dudung/lecture-notes/issues/13.
 8. Continue answer 7 for links, snippets, and display links.
 Report in on https://github.com/dudung/lecture-notes/issues/14.
+Use something `$('div[data-example="1"]');` to find and element with certain attribute if necessary.
+9. Save JSON file to a file by adding some lines.
+Report this additional lines on https://github.com/dudung/lecture-notes/issues/15.

 ## previous notes